CRR257/Portfolio/README.md

 ## Introduction

-This web is my portfolio.
+This is my portfolio.
 It's where I show some things about me and the projects I have created :)

 [Live_demo](https://clararufidev.web.app/)